 Describe the components of a closed-loop process for administration of drug infusions

 Describe the pharmacist’s role in integrated infusion management

 Outline the benefits of integrated infusion management in terms of patient safety, work flow efficiency, and institutional cost savings

 Medication Safety Officer

 This CE activity is co-sponsored by ProCE, Inc. and Hospital Pharmacy.
 ProCE, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 ACPE Universal Activity Number 0221-9999-13-020-H05-P has been assigned to this knowledge-based, home-study activity (initial release date 04-05-13).
 This activity is approved for 1.5 contact hours (0.15 CEU) in states that recognize ACPE providers.
 This CE activity is provided at no cost to participants.
-Statements of credit will be issued online upon completion of the evaluation and the post-test with a score of 70% or higher.
+Completion of the evaluation and the post-test with a score of 70% or higher are required to receive CE credit.
 No partial credit will be given.